-Sheet III of the monumental Preuss-Fremont map, the first map "to show the Oregon Trail accurately" (Rumsey).
+Nice unbound example of Sheet VII from the 7 sheet Peuss-Fremont map, the first map "to show the Oregon Trail accurately" (Rumsey).

 Reese describes the map as "One of the greatest monuments to the cartography of the American West."